Hello, welcome and thank you for visiting www.greyhoundpredictor.com.

 If you have selected Bitch - The following question will be asked:

-Knowing the 'season date' will give a clue to their general level of fitness.
+Knowing the 'season date' will give a clue to the general level of fitness.
 Most bitches returning from a seasonal rest will be 'race rusty' and perhaps due to the lactose - sugary substance contained in milk - build up in their systems, may be carrying a little extra weight.
 After a few trials and races these 'seasoned bitches' will show signs of returning to peak form - change in running style, faster sectionals, improvement in racetimes etc.

 It is generally thought the 'perfect-time' for a greyhound bitch to be approaching peak fitness is 16 weeks out of season.
 Although, some win races sooner perhaps at 14 weeks, while others may indeed be slower 'coming to hand' and take longer to find their top form, perhaps 18-24 weeks.